ycthao/ReadMeGenerator/Readme/README.md

 ## Author

-b
+ma

 ## Question

-GitHub: fd
+GitHub: ma

-For additional questions, please email me at fbd with "d question" in the subject line.
+For additional questions, please email me at ma with "ma question" in the subject line.